The Financial Comparison Guide of the Philippines

 Average Inflation

-The BSP's overnight policy rate is steady at 5.5%.
-Treasury bill rates have increased slightly to 4.55%.
-Average inflation has also edged up to 3.85%.
-These economic figures indicate a consistent monetary policy.
-However, the persistent rise in T-bill rates could signal greater investment appetite for government securities.
-This could influence future savings rate competition among banks.
-It is important to stay informed about these macroeconomic trends.
+The BSP's overnight policy rate remains stable at 5.5%.
+Treasury bill rates have increased further to 4.65%.
+Average inflation has reached 3.95%.
+These indicators suggest a consistent monetary policy framework.
+However, the sustained rise in T-bill rates could signal a shift in investor preference towards government securities.
+This impacts the overall landscape for savings products.
+It is crucial to consider these broader economic trends in your financial planning.

 Eligibility and Requirements for Opening an Account